Getting started with Angular Avatar component

 npm start

-The following example shows a basic avatar component.
+The following example demonstrates a basic Avatar component with initials:

 import { Component } from '@angular/core';